-- initial result on runtime of GCPSO - results on expected first hitting time of ε -ball for Standard PSO & Noisy PSO
+- analysis of Binary PSO and its probabilistic model - initial results on runtime of GCPSO and convergence of modified PSO - \bullet results on expected first hitting time of ε -ball for Standard PSO & Noisy PSO

 Neighborhood topologies

 - ring topology, etc. instead of global best of swarm - where does a restricted topology help?